-If you have a complaint against a police officer or if you witness what you consider to be police misconduct, notify the supervisor on duty immediately.
-You should also notify the director or captain at your earliest opportunity.
+Complaints against policeIf you have a complaint against a police officer or if you witness what you consider to be police misconduct, notify the supervisor on duty immediately.
+You should also notify the Director or Chief at your earliest opportunity.